soft-eng-practicum/softdev2-resources/README.md

 and class presentation slides, assignments, and take-home exams are provided for students.

+However, instructor could email the authors (cgunay or adolocm at gmail.com) to get access to hidden materials such as quizzes.

 ## Publishing technology

 The content is rendered and published using a static site generator